liferay/liferay-docs/develop/tutorials/articles/localization/localizing-site-administration-portlets.markdown

 ---

 Terrific!
-You've configured your plugin's portlets to display in the Site Administration page, created resource bundles specifically for each portlet, built your portlets' language translation files, and have verified your portlets' translated titles and descriptions!
+You've configured your plugin's portlets to show in the Site Administration page, created resource bundles specifically for each portlet, built your portlets' language translation files, and have verified your portlets' translated titles and descriptions!

 ## Next Steps [](id=next-steps-lp-6-2-develop-tutorial-l18n-2)

-Here are some possible next steps:

 [Generating Language Properties File and Automated Translations](https://www-ldn.liferay.com/develop/tutorials/-/knowledge_base/generating-language-properties-file-and-automated-t-lp-6-2-develop-tutorial)